Vengi58/confirmed/README.md

 ### Implementation Details

 ASP.Net Core (5.0) Web Application, implemented in C#, using Visual Studio 2019.
 For database connection and data management it uses Entity Framework Core and supports SQL or InMemory Postgres database. \
-The API exposes a Swagger UI for documentation and testing purposes.
+The API exposes a Swagger UI for documentation and testing purposes.\
+The application uses Dependency Injection to pass dependent implementations to the constructors.
+The data access layer uses the Repository pattern to separate the business logic from the core CRUD operations and from the model to DTO transformations.

 The Solution contains 2 projects